 First, there’s the risk of inappropriate testing, incorrect diagnosis, and ill-suited treatment.
 Besides the medical impact, there is also the emotional and financial cost of unnecessary and misinterpreted testing.
 Research by Stanford Medicine shows that half of the women who underwent bilateral mastectomy based on genetic testing did not have mutations associated with cancer.

-Then there is the growing risk of people taking matters into their own hands when they don’t trust the guidance they receive regarding genetic testing and test results.
-And, with the growing interest in knowing your genetic makeup, I believe this pressure will likely intensify in the coming years.
+Then, there is the growing risk of people taking matters into their own hands when they don’t trust the guidance they receive regarding genetic testing and test results.
+And, with the growing interest in knowing one’s genetic makeup, I believe this pressure will likely intensify in the coming years.

 A related factor many don’t realize is that tests and therapies are being approved by the FDA without a great deal of evidence around their clinical utility—putting the onus on providers and health plans to understand the benefits and limitations of genetic tests and therapies for patients.